mfturra/mfturra.github.io/index.md

 # Index page
 ---

+## Welcome
-👋 Hi, I'm Matheus Turra!
+Hi, I'm Matheus Turra!
 I'm an engineer and software developer in a healthcare organization focusing on the integration of Cloud and AI vendor digital tools that improve clinical operational workflows.

 With an academic background in mechanical engineering and bioengineering along with a brief stint in creating a startup company (where I was a finalist in the [Black Ambition Prize competition](https://blackambitionprize.com/prize_winners/extruo/)); I bring a combination of discipline, operational expertise, and workflow optimization across various industries.
 I'm passionate about developing software solutions that solve real world problems.